etcadinfinitum/trapped/_posts/2020-06-02-beta-playtest-readiness.md

 ## Completed Milestones

-TODO: List the work that has been recently completed here.

-## Current Work

-TODO: List what work is currently being done by the team.

 * Victor: Implemented multiplayer synchronization for player deaths.
   * When one client dies, other clients will be updated.
   * On level change, all clients will be revived and updated.